aarondwi/together/README.md

 They can do it because each graphql request is basically a graph/tree request, meaning lots of data is ready to be queried at once.
 But it is still done on per request basis, which also means the previous 2 points still hold.

 In my opinion, the main reason batching is not usually done on OLTP scheme is there are no good libraries to help business app developers gather data across requests easily.
-It is a *tricky* problem, even for graphql library maintainer, which *only* do batching on per request basis, see [here](https://productionreadygraphql.com/blog/2020-05-21-graphql-to-sql/).
+It is a *tricky* problem (such as [here](https://stackoverflow.com/questions/64448256/grpc-accumulate-requests-from-multiple-clients)), and it still is even for graphql library maintainer, which *only* do batching on per request basis, see [here](https://xuorig.medium.com/the-graphql-dataloader-pattern-visualized-3064a00f319f).
 This library is an attempt to solve that, helping developers easily achieve high throughput plus backpressure ability to handle sudden surge.

 Installation